Skip to main content

 • First success story documented

-Linking matters: Use case milestones help you understand which implementation activities drove improvements in specific areas of value.
+Linking matters: Use case milestones help you understand which implementation activities drove improvements in specific measurements during certain periods.

 Milestone structure